koobind/koobind/docs/usage.md

 The last mechanism is similar to the usual cookie based session logic used for most Web applications.

-One can display the active tokens using the `koo describe tokens` subcommand:
+One can display the active tokens using the `koo get tokens` subcommand:

 ```
-$ kubectl koo describe  tokens
+$ kubectl koo get tokens
 TOKEN                            USER   UID    GROUPS                CREATED ON     LAST HIT
 uzvbzgjrhoqzdqzpjxomamrxqopdedba admin         clusteradmin,kooadmin 05-17 11:09:04 11:09:04
 boqpsyrvhxjlimkusvacuvdyvxyqmphc jsmith 100001 devs                  05-17 11:09:34 11:09:34